 Knives Out is an absolutely audacious but terrifically entertaining romp that’s filled with suspense and plenty of twists and turns to keep you guessing throughout – especially when you think you’ve worked out what really happened that fateful night.
 The modern twist on the classic murder mystery genre was brilliant, especially with the added tongue in cheek references that included a brief flash of Angela Lansbury as Miss Marple in Murder, She Wrote and an obvious nod to Clue from state trooper Wagner.
 Cutting through the comedy, there’s also a sharp social commentary on America’s current immigration stance and political tensions which are brought to life through the Thrombeys.
 The privileged, white family supposedly accept Marta into the family, but none of them can correctly recall which South American country she’s actually from!

 The film features a truly star studded ensemble cast who appear to have a ball revelling in their bombastic portrayals, but none more so than Daniel Craig and Chris Evans.
 Both actors have been playing the same serious roles for a while now, so it’s pretty refreshing to see both really let lose with their respective characters.
 Craig is hilarious as Benoit Blanc, a modern Hercule Poirot counterpart with a terribly over-the-top Southern drawl who possibly has the best line in the film comparing the case to a certain snack.
-Whereas Chris Evans’ Benoit Blanc is a rich freeloader who literally tells a whole load of his family to eat shit – language!
+Whereas Chris Evans’ Ransom is a rich freeloader who literally tells a whole load of his family to eat shit – language!
 Much like a live-action Cluedo, each Thrombey suspect is an eccentric character, with some more stereotypical than others.
-Johnson takes the time to introduce each major player and cleverly set up defined motives for each of the suspects thanks to some clever flashbacks and retellings of the evening, leading you to believe any of them could have done the foul deed.
+Johnson takes the time to introduce each major player and cleverly sets up defined motives for each of the suspects thanks to some clever flashbacks and retellings of the evening, leading you to believe any of them could have done the foul deed.